yuemhu/T6CNN/README.md

 The standalone version of T6CNN has been tested in Linux.

-Before using the T6CNN, please ensure that Python has been installed in your server.
+Before using the T6CNN, please ensure that Python version ≥3.9 has been installed in your server.
 Please check the `requirements.txt` file for more details on required Python packages.
 You can create new environment and install all required packages with:

 ```shell